kubernetes/kubernetes/docs/proposals/api-types-package-structure.md

 ### Package: `apis/group/v2alpha1`

 This package layout is the same as `apis/group/v1`, but it is an newer version of the API group, which may have extra features.
+It has `resource3`, for example.

+It is a rule that a client should never have to pay attention to multiple versions of a group at the same time, so v2alpha1 copies all types from v1, even if there's no changes.

 ## Type support package layout